nhatduong01/Hospital-Management/README.md

-This website is build for my assignment in Database Systems course at HCMUT.
+This website is built for my assignment in Database Systems course at HCMUT.
-I use:
+I used:
 - ReactJS to build the front-end
 - NodeJS, express and mySQL to build the backend
-When deploy the website, I use:
+When deploy the website, I used:
 - Heroku to host the database and server
 - Netlify to host the backend
 The websites is at: https://pedantic-shannon-458274.netlify.app/